matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: Manages ReplicaSet.
 This is what we would use mostly to create workload!
 To deploy stateless application.
 One deployment - One microservice.
 Deployment - List of ReplicaSet - List Pod.

-21) Create versus Apply?
+21) Create vs Apply?
 Answer: Kubectl create:
 'kubectl create -f FILE-NAME': Top create resources in the given file.
-'kubectl create -f .': To create resources from all the yamls in the current directory.
+'kubectl create -f .': To create resources from all the yaml's in the current directory.
-'kubectl create -f http://somesite.com/k8s.yaml': To create resources in the given url.
+'kubectl create -f http:// somesite.com/k8s.yaml': To create resources in the given url.
 Kubectl apply:
 'kubectl apply -f FILE-NAME': To create / update resources in the given file.
-'kubectl apply -f .': To create / update resources from all the yamls in the current directory.
+'kubectl apply -f .': To create / update resources from all the yaml's in the current directory.
-'kubectl apply -f http://somesite.com/k8s.yaml': To create / update resources in the given url.
+'kubectl apply -f http:// somesite.com/k8s.yaml': To create / update resources in the given url.

 22) Deployment Strategy?
 Answer: